Xiaokang2022/tkintertools-docs/3.0/documents/standard/widgets.md

 * `position`: position of the widget
 * `length`: length of the widget
 * `default`: default state of the widget
 * `command`: a function that is triggered when the state of check button is on
 * `image`: image of the widget
 * `name`: name of the widget
+* `anchor`: anchor of the widget
 * `through`: wether detect another widget under the widget
 * `animation`: wether enable animation